 Let’s Live Off Our Pantry

-Just a short two-week commitment, maybe even less to use what we have, and show our kids what it really looks like to have “nothing to eat.”
+Just a short two-week commitment, maybe even less to use what we have, and show our kids what it looks like to have “nothing to eat.”

 Give yourself an extra boost in the budget this week by not having to buy a ton of groceries.

 Why Use What You Have in Your Pantry?

 I like to compare eating up what’s in your pantry to a spending freeze.
 For example, we went on an extreme spending freeze for six months.
-Using what you already have and pantry staples was a key part of a successful spending freeze.
+Using what you already have and pantry staples were vital for a successful spending freeze.

 Why do a spending freeze when you’ve reached adulthood and can buy/spend your money on whatever you want?